Overall Score 7.3 Represents average audio ecosystem compatibility score.

 See price on Amazon | See price on Amazon |

-IP ratings is the rank of protection offered by an enclosure, against solids and liquids.
-In the format of IPXX, 'X' represents a number The first value means protection against solids such as dust, while the second refers to protection against liquids (water).
+IP ratings is the rank of protection offered by a casing, against solids and water.
+The letters 'IP' are followed by two values The first value of the IP rating means protection against solids such as dust, while the second refers to protection against liquids (water).

 we are not yet certain of their rating with solids (dust)